allthefurlongs/TapoSmartBattery/README.md

 ## Download

 You can download from the [Releases](https://github.com/allthefurlongs/TapoSmartBattery/releases) section of the GitHub project.
-[V1.0.1.0 is here](https://github.com/allthefurlongs/TapoSmartBattery/releases/tag/v1.0.1.0).

 ## Building from Source